G-TPF18MCD2Y Diving Deeper on the Anniversary of 9/11

 Work and recreational activities are important.
 So is time for personal reflection.
 Some of us are so busy with our daily lives that we forget to pause and reflect occasionally.
 To try to figure out what's really going on in the political arena - despite what people would have us believe – and how our connection with a higher power - or lack of it - might affect us day-to-day.

-It's OK if you and your friends or family members can’t come to a meeting of the minds right away.
-Maybe say something to the effect of “Look, I don’t know – maybe I’m wrong but this is how I feel right now.
-I may see it differently at some point.
-I'll think about it.”
-Then, take a break.
-If you want to, you could use your time staring at a slot machine screen to think those deep thoughts and see if you can work it all out in your own mind.
-Maybe there are some things we'll never fully understand.
-Then again, maybe we will.
+If you, together with your friends or family members, can’t come to a meeting of the minds immediately, it's OK!
+There is no shame in saying something like “Maybe I’m wrong, but this is how I feel now.
+I may see it differently later.
+Let me think about it and get back to you.”
+Then, take a break!
+You can use your time staring at a slot machine screen to ponder deep thoughts if you feel like it.
+See if you can work it all out in your own mind.
+There are some things we may never fully understand.
+Or maybe we will someday, who knows?
 Just don't let jumping to conclusions be your only form of exercise.

 Thanks for reading.